Speech Delays and Language Disorders Caused by Birth Injuries like HIE

 Early intervention is very important when a child has a speech or language problem.
-Speech and language therapy programs are the best approaches, and children may need psychological therapy, including psychotherapy, counseling, cognitive therapy and/or behavioral therapy due to the possibility of related emotional or behavioral problems.
+Speech-language therapy is the best approach, and children may need psychological therapy, including psychotherapy, counseling, cognitive therapy, and/or behavioral therapy due to the possibility of related emotional or behavioral problems.

 A number of underlying conditions, injuries, and disabilities can cause speech delays and language disorders.
 Birth injuries can cause damage to parts of the brain involved in producing, understanding, and synthesizing speech and language.
 Birth injuries that can cause brain injury and resultant speech and language disabilities include:

 - Birth asphyxia, which occurs when the baby doesn’t get enough oxygen during or near the time of birth.
 Birth asphyxia can lead to a form of brain damage known as hypoxic-ischemic encephalopathy (HIE) and a variety of other birth injuries.

 - Periventricular leukomalacia (PVL), which can also be caused by birth asphyxia.
 PVL involves damage to the brain’s white matter

 - Brain bleeds (extracranial and intracranial hemorrhages) such as a subdural hemorrhage, subgaleal hemorrhage, and intraventricular hemorrhage (IVH)

 - Infection, sepsis, and/or meningitis

 - Herpes encephalitis

 - Prolonged elevated bilirubin levels (prolonged and mismanaged jaundice that may lead to kernicterus)

 Talking to a birth injury attorney about speech delays and language disorders